Common pipistrelle: Reproduction

 The litter size is usually one young, called a pup, though in some populations, twins are regularly produced.
-Females nurse their pups through July; pups are usually weaned by August.
+Females nurse their pups through July until weaned by August.

 Females reach sexual maturity at one year of age.

 Foraging and diet

-The common pipistrelle is an edge specialist, preferring to forage along woodland edges and along isolated tree lines.
+The common pipistrelle is an edge specialist, preferring to forage along woodland edges and isolated tree lines.
 It is insectivorous, preying on flies, caddisflies, lacewings, mayflies, and moths.
 Mosquitoes, midges, and gnats are particularly favored prey items.

+A colony of common pipistrelle bats is allowed to hunt within the Biblioteca Joanina at the University of Coimbra in Portugal to protect manuscripts from insects that may eat the paper.

 Echolocation

-The frequencies used by this bat species for echolocation lie between 45 and 76 kHz, have most energy at 47 kHz and have an average duration of 5.6 ms.
+The frequencies used by this bat species for echolocation lie between 45 and 76 kHz, have most energy at 47 kHz, and have an average duration of 5.6 ms.